 When applying for a job or graduate study, explain what you did and why that matters (or could benefit) the prospective employer or graduate program.
 For example, in a personal statement, cover letter, or interview, you can highlight your ambition and creativity in working with faculty to create a personal program of study that fits your interests and goals.

-The Career Engagement Center is available to help you learn how to talk about your individualized major, and your Cornell College experience as a whole, so that you can best present the information to potential employers and graduate schools.
+The Berry Career Institute is available to help you learn how to talk about your individualized major, and your Cornell College experience as a whole, so that you can best present the information to potential employers and graduate schools.

 If you have questions about creating an individualized major, contact the Office of the Registrar.